raizel0213/Network-Utils/README.md

 - **Cross-platform support** — Works on Linux, macOS, and Windows
 - **Comprehensive logging** — Every session is logged with timestamps to `logs/`
 - **Graceful error handling** — No crashes on invalid input or network failures
-- **Extensible architecture** — Add new tools by creating a module and a menu handler
+- **Single-file architecture** — Everything in one file, just clone and run

 ---